The Magical Revolution of the Reincarnated Princess and the Genius Young Lady: Secondary supporting

 Anisphia's mother and the queen of the Kingdom of Palettia.
-Though youthful in appearance, when she was actually young she was a fearsome warrior who raised her children in her spartan ways, making her the only person Anisphia fears.
-However, she cares greatly for her children and later mellows out considerably following Algard's failed coup, believing she had failed as a mother.
+Though youthful in appearance, when she was young she was a fearsome warrior who raised her children in her spartan ways, making her the only person Anisphia fears.
+However, she cares greatly for her children and later becomes calmer following Algard's failed coup, believing that she had failed as a mother.